witchlounge/journey/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# Describe the bug
-**Please provide a clear and concise description of what the bug is.**

-# To Reproduce
-**Please provide steps to reproduce the behavior:**

-1.

-# Expected behavior
-**Please provide a clear and concise description of what you expected to happen.**

-# Screenshots
-**If applicable, please add screenshots to help explain your problem.**

-# Environment
+# Environment Details
-**Please provide details about the environment this issue occured in**
+*Please provide details about the environment this issue occured in.*

-## Desktop (please complete the following information):
+**Desktop (please complete the following information):**
  - OS:
  - Browser:
  - Version:

-## Smartphone (please complete the following information):
+**Smartphone (please complete the following information):**
  - Device:
  - OS:
  - Browser:
  - Version:

+# Issue Description
+*Please provide a clear and concise description of what the bug is.*

+# To Reproduce
+*Please provide steps to reproduce the behavior:*

+1.

+# Expected Outcome
+*Please provide a clear and concise description of what you expected to happen.*

+# Screenshots
+*If applicable, please add screenshots to help explain your problem.*

-# Additional context
+# Additional Context
 **Please add any other context about the problem here.**